anomaly/prestans-client/README.md

 ## Unit Testing
-1. Symlink your google closure library location to a "closure" directory in the root of the project.
+1. To calculate dependencies prestans expects the closure directory to located at the same level and named "closure-library".

 	<code>
-	cd prestans-client
+	ls
-	ln -s /home/user/closure-library closure
+	closure-library		prestans
 	</code>

 1. run the calcdeps.sh script